Former AP sports writer Ken Rappoport dead at age 85

 After leaving the AP, Rappoport continued his prolific writing, saying, “I could no less stop writing than stop breathing.”
 He lived in Egg Harbor Township, New Jersey, for much of his retirement.

-He is survived by Bernice, his wife of 59 years who he met on a blind date; daughters Felicia, Sharon and Larry; sons-in-law James and Evan; daughter-in-law Becka; and grandchildren Griffin, Camryn, Kayla, Adina, Shayna, Madeleine and Samuel.
+He is survived by Bernice, his wife of 59 years who he met on a blind date; daughters Felicia and Sharon and son Larry; sons-in-law James and Evan; daughter-in-law Becka; and grandchildren Griffin, Camryn, Kayla, Adina, Shayna, Madeleine and Samuel.

 The family is holding a limited memorial service due to the coronavirus pandemic.
 Memorial donations in his memory can be made to Beth Israel in Northfield, New Jersey.
 Condolences can be sent to the family through the J.S.
 Goldstein Funeral Home at https://www.jsgfunerals.com/.